 Meanwhile the RIOT plugin was integrated in other programs who benefit of the save for web features like: XNView, GIMP or Paint.NET.

 My name is Lucian SABO.
-I am a software architect from Romania, working for 18 years with the newest web technologies, mostly on the LAMP stack.
-I talk with enthusiasm about PHP, Design Patterns, Clean Code, XP, DevOps and Agile.
+I am a software architect from Romania, working for more than 20 years with the newest web technologies, mostly on the LAMP stack.
+I talk with enthusiasm about Architecture, Design Patterns, Clean Code, DevOps and Agile.

 I am currently Lead Software Architect at the London-based #1 global startup community – F6S.